sea-lene/VolunteacherManagementSystem/README.md

 ## Features
- These features are proided according to requirements
+ These features are provided according to requirements
 - Detailed report generation
 - Statistical Insights
 - Activity timelines
 - Easier Operational tasks

+## Lessons Learned

+- Learned how to articulate technical challenges and solutions, and to handle ambiguous or undefined problems.
+- Got experience of requirement engineering, analysis and designing software solutions.
+- Explored new technologies and concepts.